godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 Included in this effort was the introduction of OpenGL ES driver support for desktop devices ([GH-91466](https://github.com/godotengine/godot/pull/91466)).
 This is currently limited to Linux devices (although note that Windows drivers generally do not support OpenGL ES *natively*).

-For more information on the new Wayland support (uncluding testing instructions), please see the [4.3 dev 3 blog post](/article/dev-snapshot-godot-4-3-dev-3/#wayland-support-for-linux).
+For more information on the new Wayland support (including testing instructions), please see the [4.3 dev 3 blog post](/article/dev-snapshot-godot-4-3-dev-3/#wayland-support-for-linux).

 #### D3D12